-Raved by many as a perfect superfood, bee pollen is considered one of nature’s most complete foods when it comes to nourishment, containing nearly all nutrients humans need to thrive, including protein.
+Raved by many as a perfect superfood, bee pollen is considered one of nature’s most complete foods when it comes to nourishment, containing nearly all nutrients humans need to survive and thrive, including protein.

-Of course this near-miracle food, is nothing new – it may be one of the oldest foods on the planet, with bees and flowers evolving around the same time, roughly 150 million years ago.
-It’s been used for medicinal purposes for centuries, written about in ancient records like the early Egyptians who described it as “Life giving dust.”
+Of course, this near-miracle food is nothing new – it may be one of the oldest foods on the planet.
+It’s been used for medicinal purposes for centuries, written about in ancient records like the early Egyptians who described it as “Life-giving dust.”

 By adding bee pollen to your diet, there are numerous benefits that can be derived, including:

 A 2010 study out of Japan found that as a functional food or dietary supplement, bee pollen is beneficial for reducing inflammation.
-Compounds that offer anti-inflammatory properties are known to help prevent or reduce symptoms of a wide range of illness and disease, including painful conditions like arthritis as well as cancer, heart disease and even to help slow the aging process.
+Compounds that offer anti-inflammatory properties are known to help prevent or reduce symptoms of a wide range of illnesses and diseases, and even to help slow the aging process.

 Relieving allergy symptoms

 Bee pollen contains traces of several substances that are known to trigger allergic reactions like hay fever.
 Allergists believe it can actually help lower sensitivity to local plant pollens, which can ease the effects of hay fever and other allergic reactions.
 Dr. Leo Conway, M.D. reported that after treating his patients with bee pollen, 94 percent were totally free of allergy symptoms, including everything from asthma to sinus problems.

 Bee pollen is also thought to have a significant impact on the immune system due to its vitamin B, C, D, and E content as well as calcium, magnesium, selenium, cysteine, and variety of proteins.
 As it’s good for intestinal flora, this further boosts the immune system.
 Its antibiotic-like properties may also help to protect the body from dangerous bacteria.